apache/shardingsphere/docs/document/content/faq/_index.en.md

 ShardingSphere uses lombok to enable minimal coding.
 For more details about using and installment, please refer to the official website of [lombok](https://projectlombok.org/download.html).

-Sharding-orchestration-reg module needs to execute `mvn install` command first, and generate gRPC java files according to protobuf files.
+shardingsphere-orchestration-reg module needs to execute `mvn install` command first, and generate gRPC java files according to protobuf files.

 ## 3. Why is xsd unable to be found when Spring Namespace is used?